-Michael W. Ames, Ph.D., Chief Executive Officer was appointed Chief Executive Officer of Perkins, now RFK Community Alliance, in September of 2015.
-Michael holds a Ph.D. from the Heller School for Social Policy and Management at Brandeis University; a Master of Business Administration and Master of Social Work, both from Boston College; and a Bachelor of Arts degree from Hobart and William Smith Colleges in New York.
+Michael W. Ames, PhD, President and Chief Executive Officer, was appointed Chief Executive Officer of Perkins, now RFK Community Alliance, in September of 2015.
+Michael holds a PhD from the Heller School for Social Policy and Management at Brandeis University; a Master of Business Administration and Master of Social Work, both from Boston College; and a Bachelor of Arts degree from Hobart and William Smith Colleges in New York.
 He sits on the boards of the Children’s League of Massachusetts where he serves as the Board’s Treasurer, maaps (the Massachusetts Association of Approved Private Schools) where he serves as the Board’s President, and UMass Memorial Health – Health Alliance-Clinton Hospital.

-Cindy Wing, M.Ed., Education Director, has been on staff at Perkins for nine years.
-Previously, an Acting Director as well as the Director of Curriculum and Instruction, she now oversees the Doctor Franklin Perkins School ensuring that we remain one of the top educational programs in the Commonwealth.
-Ms. Wing holds a Bachelor’s Degree in Business from Atlantic Union College and a Master of Education Degree from the same institution.
+Cindy Wing, MEd, Chief Operating Officer, has been on staff at RFK Community Alliance (formerly Perkins) since 2006.
+Cindy holds a Bachelor’s Degree in Business from Atlantic Union College and a Master of Education Degree from the same institution.
 She also holds certificates as an Administrator of Special Education, Educator of English in grades 8-12, Elementary Principal grades K-6, Middle School Principal grades 5-8 and High School Principal grades 8-12.
-She also developed a state-of-the-art curriculum for K-12, and she was a key player in the Doctor Franklin Perkins School receiving New England Association of Schools and Colleges accreditation.
+She also developed a state-of-the-art curriculum for K-12, and she was a key player in the Doctor Franklin Perkins School receiving New England Association of Schools and College’s accreditation.